Anna and the Apocalypse: Film Review

 Though, in some ways, Anna and the Apocalypse is a missed opportunity, it is also a film that is as well-acted and choreographed as it is narratively imaginative and remarkable on a technical level.
 Which not only makes it worth a watch, but also marks John McPhail as a director to keep an eye on.

-Anna and the Apocalypse premiered at the Edinburgh Film Festival, and will be released on November 30, 2018.
+Anna and the Apocalypse premiered at the 2018 Edinburgh Film Festival and is now available to watch on digital and on demand.